Complete positivity and distance-avoiding sets: Distance graphs on the Euclidean space

 Again, there are at least two cones that can be put in place of~$\Kcal(\R^n)$.
 One is the cone~$\psd(\R^n)$ of functions of positive type.
-The other is the cone of \defi{real-valued completely-positive functions} on~$\R^n$, namely
+The other is the cone of \defi{real-valued completely positive functions} on~$\R^n$, namely